Italy Imposes National Curfew, Locked Down red Zones - UrduPoint

 But the quick spread of the virus, which has begun to overwhelm the health system in some areas, is forcing Conte's hand.

-- 'Stay united' - The new restrictions fall short of lockdowns imposed in other European nations such as Britain and France, and were agreed only after long discussion with regional leaders.
+- Milan in lockdown - The new restrictions fall short of lockdowns imposed in other European nations such as Britain and France, and were agreed only after long discussion with regional leaders.

-Conte called for unity, writing on Facebook: "The different opinions and diversity of views should not undermine our constant effort to support each other.

-"There is only one way out of this dramatic period: to remain united.
-Always."
-The list of red-zone regions is expected to include prosperous, industrial Lombardy in Italy's north and neighbouring Piedmont, as well as Calabria in the south.
+On the red-zone list is prosperous, industrial Lombardy in Italy's north, neighbouring Piedmont, the southern region of Calabria and the Aosta Valley bordered by France and Switzerland.

 On a national level, museums will shut and shopping centres will be closed at the weekend.